urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

 Runnable interface
   Is a functional interface with the declared method run()
+    void run()

+Callable<T> functional interface
+  Functional interface that takes a generic type and declares the call() method Callable.call() allows you to declare checked exceptions while Runnable.run() does not T call() throws Exception
+    Returns the generic type that this Callable is representing and its signature include a throw for an exepction

 How to start a Thread
   1. Create a class that implements the Runnable interface and pass it to a Thread object